 - General fund.
 This is the Charter's primary operating fund.
-It accounts for all financial resources of the Charter, except those required to be accounted for in another fund. - School Building Maintenance fund.
-This fund accounts for the resources received and used to maintain the school building. - Debt Service fund.
-This fund accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental activities.
+It accounts for all financial resources of the Charter, except those required to be accounted for in another fund. - Technology fund.
+This fund accounts for the resources received and used from State Technology funds. - Debt Service fund.
+This fund accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental activities. - Capital Projects fund.
+This fund accounts for resources accumulated and payments made for long-term capital projects.